Synonym(s): Musk thistle, nodding thistle

 Duration and Habit: Biennial, Perennial Herb

 Musk, or nodding thistle is an aggressive, biennial herb with showy red-purple flowers and painful spiny stems and leaves.
-Mature plants range in height from 1? to 6 feet tall, and have multi-branched stems.
-Leaves are dark green, coarsely lobed, with a smooth waxy surface and a yellowish to white spine at the tip.
-The large disk-shaped flower heads, containing hundreds of tiny individual flowers, are 1? to 3? inches in length and occur at the tips of stems.
+Populations in North America exhibit almost continuous variation in characteristics such as hairiness, leaf size, spine length, flower stalk diameter, width and shape of bracts, and corolla length.
+In general, mature plants range in height from 1.5 to 6 feet tall, and have multi-branched spiny stems.
+Leaves are dark green, coarsely bipinnately lobed, with a smooth waxy surface and a yellowish to white spine at the tip.
+The large disk-shaped flower heads, containing hundreds of tiny individual flowers, are 1.5 to 3.5 inches in length and occur at the tips of stems.
+Phyllaries are spine-tipped and overlap with several rows.
 Flower heads will droop to a 90-degree angle from the stem when mature, hence its alternate name, nodding thistle.
 Each plant may produce thousands of straw-colored seeds adorned with plume-like bristles.

-Ecological Threat: selective grazing leads to severe degradation of native meadows and grasslands as wildlife focus their foraging on native plants, giving musk thistle a competitive advantage.
+Ecological Threat: Musk thistle is a highly competitive plant that can replace much of the native vegetation in pastures and disturbed areas.
+Because it is unpalatable to wildlife and livestock, selective grazing leads to severe degradation of native meadows and grasslands as wildlife focus their foraging on native plants, giving musk thistle a competitive advantage.
 Although musk thistle is infrequently found in dense forests, it can colonize areas subjected to natural disturbances such as landslides or frequent flooding.
 Meadows, prairies, grassy balds, and other open areas are susceptible to invasion.

 Biology & Spread: Musk thistle is usually a biennial, requiring 2 years to complete a reproductive cycle, but may germinate and flower in a single year in warmer climates.
 Seedlings emerge in mid to late July and develop into a rosette where plants can reach 4 feet in diameter.
 Plants overwinter in the rosette stage until they begin to bolt in mid-March.
 During the bolting stage plants form multi-branched stems to a height of 6 feet.
 The number of seedheads per plant is site-dependent and ranges from about 24 to 56 on favorable sites and 1 to 18 on less favorable sites.
 Flowers emerge in early May to August and seed dissemination occurs approximately one month after the flowers form.
-A single flower head may produce 1,200 seeds and a single plant up to 120,000 seeds, which may be wind blown for miles.
-Seed may remain viable in the soil for over ten years, making it a difficult plant to control.
+What makes Carduus nustans a difficult plant to control is that a single flower head may produce 1,200 seeds and a single plant up to 120,000 seeds, which may be wind blown for miles.
+Furthermore, seeds may remain viable in the soil for over ten years.

 U.S. Habitat: Roadsides, waste places, fields, pastures, and rangelands.